 Can I finance my purchase through Tuff Shed?

 Yes.
 We have several payment options.
-Customers may choose to pay with cash, by check, or credit card.
-Customers interested in financing their purchase can turn to the lender of their choice, or have us put them in touch with a third party financing company.
+Customers may choose to pay with by check, or credit card.
+Customers interested in financing their purchase can turn to the lender of their choice, or have us put them in touch with third party financing company RTO National, which offers Rent-To-Own as well as Traditional Financing options.
 If you choose to apply for such financing, credit ratings, interest rates, finance charges and actual payments are determined solely by that finance company, and not by any Tuff Shed representatives.

 Will I need to get a permit for this building?

 This depends on the local building department regulations and what they have determined as the square foot limitations for on-site buildings within their jurisdiction.
 The customer is responsible for obtaining and paying for any required permits.
 In most cases, we can provide information about obtaining appropriate permits.
 Permit costs are determined by local building departments.
 Garages and larger custom buildings almost always require a building permit.
 Smaller storage sheds and sheds installed on rural building sites are less likely to require permits.
 Permit regulations vary according to location, and the customer should consult with the local governing body in the area where the building is to be constructed.
 Additionally, there may be neighborhood covenants regarding acceptable building size, style, height, location, etc. that must be considered by the customer as well.